EventHopper/EHFlutter/README.md

 # EHFlutter <br>
 ### EventHopper Flutter
 #### This Repository Contains All Relevant EventHopper Web & Mobile App Code.
-<br> This README file contains relevant information for all EHFlutter Developers and will ensure consistency in development practices to minimize breakages.
+<br> This README file contains relevant information for all EHFlutter Developers and will ensure consistency in development practices towards our feature goals while minimizing breakages.
 <br>

 ## Feature Review